Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Calling `f()` returns the current value carried by `c`.
 However, the call `f()` may block for an unknown time and requires an extra scheduling operation.
-A volatile reader provides a very fast read-only access to a singleton molecule.
+A volatile reader provides very fast read-only access to the value of a singleton molecule.

 ## Molecule names